donxw/TTGO_WeatherUsingArduinoJSON6/README.md

     //return;  //uncommented to turn it into a hard fail instead of warning }
 ```
+Once this code runs, the website will return the JSON data to the client and the code provided by the ArduinoJSON Assistant will parse it into variables.
+All that is left is to display it to the built in screen.

 ## Section 2:  Displaying Weather Data to the TTGO-T-Display Built-in Screen

 Using the built in display requires the installation of the libraries kept at https://github.com/Xinyuan-LilyGO/TTGO-T-Display.
 First the libraries must be installed, then a minor change is needed to add an include file to one of the library headers.
 It is well described in the library link, but basically consists of commenting one line and uncommenting another in the TFT_eSPI/User_Setup_Select.h library file.